linklayer/cantact-app/README.md

 - Simple transmission of CAN frames
 - Javascript scripting interface
 - ISOTP transmit and receive
+- Saving of CAN traces (in candump format)

 ## TODO
 - OBD-II, and UDS protocol implementations
-- Saving, loading, and playing of CAN logs
 - CAN databases and signal decoding
-- etc...